UBCEnvision/UBCEnvision.github.io/_projects/agrobot.md

 NEW Fall 2019 Recruitment
 ---
-This Winter we will attempt to complete a simple, functioning protype of the AgroBot.
+This year we will attempt to complete a simple, functioning protype of the AgroBot.
 This will entail 10-15 hours of work every week.
 Most will be accomplished on the weekends. <br>

 Previous technical experience is <b> not </b> required but will be considered an asset.